We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 乘風破浪 is a Chinese proverb that represents having great ambitions.

-The British might say "to plough through".
-Another way to understand it is, "surmount all difficulties and forge ahead courageously".
+The British might say “to plough through.”
+Another way to understand it is “surmount all difficulties and forge ahead courageously.”

-This can also be translated as, "braving the wind and waves", "to brave the wind and the billows", "to ride the wind and crest the waves", or "to be ambitious and unafraid".
+This can also be translated as “braving the wind and waves,” “to brave the wind and the billows,” “to ride the wind and crest the waves,” or “to be ambitious and unafraid.”

-Literally it reads: "ride (like a chariot) [the] wind [and] break/cleave/cut [the] waves", or "ride [the] wind [and] slash [through the] waves".
+Literally, it reads: “ride (like a chariot) [the] wind [and] break/cleave/cut [the] waves,” or “ride [the] wind [and] slash [through the] waves.”

-乘風破浪 is a great proverb to encourage yourself or someone else not to be afraid of problems or troubles, and when you have a dream just go for it.
+乘風破浪 is a great proverb to encourage yourself or someone else not to be afraid of problems or troubles, and when you have a dream, just go for it.

 There is an alternate version, 長風破浪, but 乘風破浪 is far more common.

-The version shown here, would be considered the ancient Japanese form.
+The version shown here would be considered the ancient Japanese form.
 The second character has been simplified in Japan (the same simplified form is used in mainland China, except for calligraphy).
-Please include a special instruction with your order if you want the simplified form of that second character.
-Both forms can be universally read.

 See Also: Smooth Sailing